mwpeltzer/Ball-is-Life-Project1/readme.md

 ###Technologies Used

-I will be using the languages that I have learned so far.
-HTML, CSS, JavaScript, jQuery, and possibly P5.
+I will be using HTML, CSS, JavaScript, jQuery, and canvas.

 ###MVP

 The MVP for my game will be a ball that a player can manipulate with a keypress to have it jump.
 Another aspect will be a 'block' that moves from right to left towards the player.
 If the 'block' and the player make contact the game will stop.

+###Unsolved Problems